facebook/react-native/docs/NativeModulesIOS.md

 CalendarManager.addEvent('Birthday Party', '4 Privet Drive, Surrey');
 ```

+> **NOTE:** JavaScript method names
+> The name of the method exported to JavaScript is the native method's name up to the first colon.
+React Native also defines a macro called `RCT_REMAP_METHOD` to specify the JavaScript method's name.
+This is useful when multiple native methods are the same up to the first colon and would have conflicting JavaScript names.

 The return type of bridge methods is always `void`.
 React Native bridge is asynchronous, so the only way to pass a result to JavaScript is by using callbacks or emitting events (see below).

 ## Argument types